TeamRizu/outfox-wiki/content/dev/theming/bitmaptext/Bitmap-InlineColoring.md

 weight: 1
 ---

-Starting from SM5 Beta 4, BitmapText actors can include special instructions to manipulate separate glyphs with things like color.
+Starting from SM5 Preview 1, BitmapText actors can include special instructions to manipulate separate glyphs with things like color.
 Operations from this use the `AddAttribute` function to insert these instructions.

 ```lua
 -- This adds an attribute to the BitmapText.
 These are stacked.